 Publish web tools using referenced data

-When you share a geoprocessing script or model as a web tool from ArcGIS Pro, you can choose to reference registered data rather than copying all data.
-If you want the tool to reference the data, the data must be in an enterprise geodatabase that you registered with the federated server to which you publish or with your organization if you publish to the portal.
+When you share a geoprocessing script or model from ArcGIS Pro, you can choose to reference registered data rather than copying all data.
+If you want the tool to reference the data, the data must be in an enterprise geodatabase or a folder that you registered with the federated server to which you publish or with your organization if you publish to the portal.

 Publish from database data store items in the portal